KartoffelCheetah/personal-website-001/README.md

 ```
 personal-website-001
 │  server.py        # ./server.py will run the development server
 │  main.py          # ./main.py is the interface for common tasks
 │  db.py            # these are the function defs of the db
+|  IMfunctions.py   # IMAGE MAGICK functions for image manipulation
+|  console_paint.py          # Terminal colorizer
+|  console_paint_presets.py  # Local presets for terminal colorizer
 │  package.json
 │  LICENSE
 │  README.md